Tgreatltd/NEWLARAVELPROJECT/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT). -->

+THIS IS A BLOG SITE, IT HAS AN ADMIN PAGE WHERE WHAT IS BEING DISPLAYED TO THE USERS ARE WRITTEN AND SENT TO THE DATABASE.
+THE LANDING PAGE IS FOR DISPLAYING THE CONTENT PAGE AND OTHER LIVERWIRE PAGES.